Online TEFL Certification Courses

 Depending on what your goals are, an online program could be a great option since you can become a certified teacher without having to leave the comfort of your home.
 Online teacher training programs can also be quite affordable, with prices ranging from $500 - $1,800.

-Before signing up for an online TEFL course, make sure to ask yourself these questions to assess the quality and find a program that fits your needs:
+Before signing up for an online TEFL certification course, make sure to ask yourself these questions to assess the quality and find a program that fits your needs:

 How many training hours do I need?

 Many employers require that their ESL teachers have a minimum number of TEFL training hours.
 Take this into consideration when looking at courses and be sure to sign up for an online class that meets your school’s requirements.
 Many schools will require a minimum of 120 training hours before you can start teaching English abroad, but you can take up to 250 hours or more.
 You can earn your 120-hour TEFL certification online with programs like ITTT TEFL and TEFLPros.